jirilebl/diffyqs/README.md

 # Notes on Diffy Qs: Differential Equations for Engineers

 A free online textbook.
-See https://www.jirka.org/diffyqs/
+See https://www.jirka.org/diffyqs/ or https://jirilebl.github.io/diffyqs/

 ## Branches: